Pizzeria Otto: History

 Owner Clark Hale and pizzaiolo Justin Clarke opened Pizzeria Otto in northeast Portland's Roseway neighborhood in 2014, serving Neapolitan pizza within the 36-seat restaurant.
 In addition to pizza, the menu includes Caesar, mixed, and spinach salads.
 In 2015, Jamie Hale of The Oregonian wrote, "The place was bustling on a Monday evening, but the typical 20-somethings you'd expect to find were replaced with neighborhood families, filling the tiny pizzeria to capacity."

 In 2016, the restaurant's team went to Naples for research.
 Sam J. Reed began managing the pizza oven in 2016.

 In 2019, Hale confirmed plans to open a second, larger location in southeast Portland's Mt.
 Scott-Arleta neighborhood, near Foster-Powell.
 Sometimes referred to as Pizzeria Otto FoPo, the approximately 2,300 square-foot new space seats 80 people.

 Reception

 In 2021, Portland Monthlys Benjamin Tepler said Pizzeria Otto offered the "best and only" Neapolitan pizza in the Foster-Powell neighborhood.
 Brooke Jackson-Glidden included Pizzeria Otto in Eater Portland's 2021 list, "15 Date-Worthy Restaurants in Portland Actually Open on Mondays".
 She also included the pizzeria in a 2022 overview of "Where to Find Exceptional Pizzas in Portland", writing, "The Neapolitan-style pizzas at Pizzeria Otto are outstanding, cooked in a rustic wood-fired oven in high heat, but the toppings are decidedly Pacific Northwestern."
+The business was named the Portland metropolitan area's fifth best pizza restaurant in The Oregonians Readers Choice Awards in 2026.